georgringer/news/Documentation/AdministratorManual/Configuration/TsConfig/Index.rst

 	}

 will show 2 layout options with 123/456 as keys and Fobar/Blub as values.
-Inside the template it is then possible to define conditions with fluid by checking {settings.templateLayout}
+Inside the template it is then possible to define conditions with Fluid by checking {settings.templateLayout}

 By using the configuration `allowedColPos` it is possible to restrict a template layout to a specific list of colPos values.